 U-Haul Rentals – Extra Costs

 When renting a U-Haul truck, you need to ask about the extra costs that are on top of your truck rental price.
 For starters, be sure you add on any towing equipment that you need.
 Next, you will need truck rental coverage through U-Haul.
 They have several different coverage options depending on your liability needs.
 You will also need coverage for any trailers or towing equipment as well.
-U-Haul gives you options for moving supplies and moving help as well, but those are optional.
+U-Haul gives you options for moving supplies and help loading and unloading as well, but those are optional.
 The biggest expense when using U-Haul rentals will be your fuel.
 For a 26’ truck going from Miami, FL to Las Vegas, NV, fuel will be a whopping $1,300!

 U-Haul Rentals – Customer Reviews